 Amazon slides as U.S. stocks struggle for direction

-U.S. stocks struggled for direction on Friday as investors weighed a mixed bag of corporate earnings.
+U.S. stocks reversed morning losses to march higher on Friday as investors digested a mixed bag of corporate earnings.

 Continue Reading Below